determined-ai/determined/docs/model-dev-guide/apis-howto/deepspeed/autotuning.rst

 To use ``dsat`` with :class:`~determined.pytorch.deepspeed.DeepSpeedTrial`, Core API, and HuggingFace Trainer, specific changes must be made to your user code.
-In the following sections, we will describe these changes in detail for each use case.
+In the following sections, we will describe specific use cases and the changes needed for each.

 .. _using_deepspeed_trial: